• Home

 • Fill muffin tins to the top: In order for your chocolate muffins to have a beautiful, tall, domed top you must properly fill the muffin tins.
 Make sure you fill them almost all the way to the top – obviously don’t overfill them – but fill them all the way up.
 This recipe relies on an initial burst of high heat and if you under-fill them the muffins won’t bake up tall!
 Tip: Use an ice cream scoop or cookie dough scoop to equally measure and divide the batter in between each muffin tin!

 • Initial blast of heat: The secret to perfectly domed muffin tops is to blast the muffin batter with high heat for the first 5 minutes before reducing the oven temperature to finish baking.
-The initial high heat triggers steam in the muffins to rapidly release, which lifts the muffins quickly and creates that desirable dome shape.
+The initial high heat triggers steam in the muffins to rapidly release, which lifts the muffins quickly and creates high domed muffins.

 Nothing is sadder than a dry, dense muffin!
-Follow the simple tricks below to ensure your muffins always turn out fudgy and moist!
+Follow the simple tricks below to ensure this homemade chocolate muffin recipe always turn out fudgy and moist!

 • Improperly measuring flour: This may seem obvious, but properly measuring your flour is key to moist muffins!
 If you add too much flour, they muffins will come out too dense and dry.
 To properly measure flour, use a large spoon to lightly ladle the flour into your measuring cup.
 Next, use the flat, straight edge of a butter knife (or similar object) to level off the top of the flour.
 Never pack the flour into your measuring cup!